-I have included a recipe below, as well as some ready-made synergies to help inspire you on your way as you choose your own path to growing well.
+I have included a recipe below, as well as some ready-made synergies to help inspire you on your way as you choose your own path to grow well.

 A Suggested Synergy to Make:

-Cautions: None known when diluted properly.
-It is recommended that spearmint be diluted to 1.7% or less when applied topically on its own.
+Cautions: No known when diluted properly.
+It is recommended that spearmint is diluted to 1.7% or less when applied topically on its own.
 For purposes of this blend, you will be well within range if the total blend is diluted 2% as recommended for topical application.